Derivatives Go to Principal

 If a trustee grants an option to buy property from the trust, whether or not the trust owns the property when the option is granted, grants an option that permits another person to sell property to the trust or acquires an option to buy property for the trust or an option to sell an asset owned by the trust, and the trustee or other owner of the asset is required to deliver the asset if the option is exercised, an amount received for granting the option must be allocated to principal.

-A.R.S. § 14-7423(B)This treatment prevents income beneficiaries from receiving windfall gains from speculative activity while also protecting them from bearing speculative losses.
+A.R.S. § 14-7423(B)This treatment prevents income beneficiaries from receiving windfall gains from speculative activity.
+It also protects them from bearing speculative losses.
 The risk and reward of options trading stays with the principal.